Welcome to netmob logo 2025

 Authors: Orlando Eduardo Martinez Durive (IMDEA Networks Institute & UC3M), Stefanos Bakirtzis (Cambridge University), Cezary Ziemlicki (Orange Research / SENSE), Marco Fiore (IMDEA Networks Institute)

-• Cross-City Travel Mode Identification from Sparse Mobile Phone Data with Transformer Adapters
+• MCCross-City Travel Mode Identification from Sparse Mobile Phone Data with Transformer Adapters

 Authors: Junyuan Liu, Jiazhuang Feng, Tao Cheng (University College London)

-• Estimating traffic flows from vehicle trajectories based on sparse mobile phone geolocation data
+• MCEstimating traffic flows from vehicle trajectories based on sparse mobile phone geolocation data

 Authors: Roos Teeuwen, Jorge Gil (Chalmers University of Technology)

-• The promise and pitfalls of mobile phone data for recreational fishing: Evaluating potential, biases, and representativeness
+• MCThe promise and pitfalls of mobile phone data for recreational fishing: Evaluating potential, biases, and representativeness

 Authors: Katarzyna Sila-Nowicka, Richard Beauchamp, Murray Ford (The University of Auckland), Ian Tuck, Bruce Hartill (Ministry of Primary Industries)

-• Modeling Mobility with Graph Neural Networks to Predict Neighbourhood Culture
+• MCModeling Mobility with Graph Neural Networks to Predict Neighbourhood Culture

 Authors: Thiago H Silva (Universidade Tecnologica Federal do Parana), Daniel Silver (University of Toronto)

-• Mapping Urban Mobility with Interest Networks: Cross-Platform and User Behavior Insights
+• MCMapping Urban Mobility with Interest Networks: Cross-Platform and User Behavior Insights

 Authors: Gustavo Santos, Myriam Delgado, Thiago H. Silva (Universidade Tecnológica Federal do Paraná)

-• Evaluating Deep Learning for Transport Mode Detection on Crowdsourced Smartphone GPS Data
+• MCEvaluating Deep Learning for Transport Mode Detection on Crowdsourced Smartphone GPS Data

 Authors: Paul Fermé, Abdellah El Hassani, Aurélie Pirayre, Guillaume Sabiron (IFP Energies nouvelles)

-• Enhancing mobile network data with GPS and satellite imagery for accurate population detection
+• MCEnhancing mobile network data with GPS and satellite imagery for accurate population detection

 Authors: Marta Alonso Tubía, Miguel Baena Botana (Nommon), An Vo Quang (IGN FI), Oliva García Cantú-Ros (Nommon), Ana Burgin, Antoine Masse (IGN FI)